ctmm-initiative/ctmmweb/inst/app/help/5_c_model_selection.md

 ### Try Models
-- Clicking `Try Models` will start to [test possible models](https://ctmm-initiative.github.io/ctmm/articles/variogram.html#maximum-likelihood-fitting-the-easy-way) for every individual in current subset.
-It could be time taking so it need to be manually activated.
+- In this tab, the app will start to [test possible models in parallel](https://ctmm-initiative.github.io/ctmm/articles/variogram.html#maximum-likelihood-fitting-the-easy-way) for every individual in current subset.
     + Depend on platform (Windows/Mac/Linux), different parallel processes are used.
 There will be a time report in console when running app in local mode.
     + If the app was terminated by force, there could be forked R sessions remained active.
 It's better to clean up all R sessions in your system's task manager after force quitting the app.
     + `data.table` is known to have conflict with `mclapply` in Mac R 3.4 with openMP.
 The error is somewhat random, restart R session can often make it dissappear.
+- The process need information from 1st tab of `Empirical`, usually it's expected to check 3 tabs in order.

 ### Model Selection
 - After model fitting finished, a summary table of attempted models is shown.
 Individual name is colored by same color theme in visualization page.
 Other columns are colored by model type, so same model type will have same color.